aerospike/act/README.md

 The test process with ACT is the same for both stages, but in the first stage you are testing a drive and in the second stage, you are testing the linearity/scalability of your connector with multiple drives installed.

-The single-drive test takes 48 hours.
-The multi-drive test takes an additional 48 hours.
+The single-drive stage takes 48 hours.
+The multi-drive stage takes an additional 48 hours.

 ##### The first stage is to certify a single drive, to test the drive itself and the connection.